Introduction to Impala Database

-Command consist of few optional parameters in square brackets as shown below:
+Command consists of few optional parameters in square brackets as shown below:

 3. [location of database]: Database location i.e. HDFS directory can be given while creating a database so it will save the files in those directories.
-Database directory will be created with database_name.db extension.
-Directories inside Database directory will be created and data will be saved in table directories
+The database directory will be created with the database_name.db extension.
+Directories inside the Database directory will be created and data will be saved in table directories

-4. Databases which are created in impala can also be accessed in hive.
-To access the hive database in impala invalidate metadata commands needs to be executed so that impala will be aware of new database.
+4. Databases that are created in impala can also be accessed in the hive.
+To access the hive database in impala invalidate metadata commands need to be executed so that impala will be aware of the new database.

-5. Database can also be created to point to amazon s3 storage location.
-If the database is pointing to s3 location then directories of tables, database or partitions will be created on amazon s3 only.
+5. A database can also be created to point to the amazon s3 storage location.
+If the database is pointing to s3 location then directories of tables, database, or partitions will be created on amazon s3 only.